The State of Culture: IMEA Findings for 2026

 —Zubin Zack, Managing Director, IMEA, O.C.
 Tanner

-IMEA performs strongly on several culture indicators, including Inspiration, where the region ranks #1 globally, outperforming the global average and all other regions.
+IMEA performs strongly on several culture indicators, including Inspiration, where 78% of employees feel inspired at work.
 This reflects the optimism and growth mindset present across many IMEA organizations.

 However, the data also reveals clear pressure points, particularly around burnout, hope, and inclusive teams.
 These metrics signal emerging risks for sustained performance if left unaddressed.